 The SmartArt Design section is the hub for all fine-tuning.
 You can change color schemes, enhance symbol styles, and add innovative shapes to finalize your design.

-Alternative method: Developing Using Basic Symbols
+Alternative Method: Developing Using Basic Symbols

 1. Add Diagram Elements for Each Step